“If I see an orchid that’s fantastically expensive, I’ll buy it. It’s worth it, for no other reason than it gives me pleasure.” – Lee Radziwill

 If you planted an orchid from the seed, you wouldn’t see your first flowers until five-seven years later!
 But once they are alive, they can live over 100 years when properly cared for.
 Thankfully, a faux orchid is a little different…

 Yes, I do have some real orchids that grow beautifully in our family room’s bright indirect light, but not enough to make that much of an impact.
 Nor the kind of year-round impact I’d like to see when I sit in on my couch every night!

 I love silk flowers.
 All the look, none of the hassle!
 If you buy good ones, no one will ever know they are faux!
 Faux real!

-I have my faux orchid styled in our family room sitting atop of THIS ACRYLIC CONSOLE.
-I love the mix of the modern edge of the furniture piece mixed with the pattern of the drapery (SIMILAR DRAPERY HERE) and the blue and white ceramic pot.
+My faux orchid styled in our family room sitting atop of an acrylic console.
+I love the mix of the modern edge of the furniture piece mixed with the pattern of the drapery and the blue and white ceramic pot.

 Use a large container that matches your decor better to place on a large console or on your kitchen counter, or opt for a smaller vessel to place in more intimate spots around your home like he entryway or a nightstand.
 Also, find the bloom color that makes you smile the most.
 White white petals are timeless, the deep pinks, oranges, and yellows can often bring just the right pop of color.
-Always buy what you love best!
+Always buy what you love best.

-Finding your Fake Orchid Style
+Finding your Orchid Style